nherger/EnsembleSelection/README_new.md

 * `m.setObjective(get_flatten_expr(), GRB.MINIMIZE)`

-   Our objective/cost function that we are trying to minimize is defined within get_flatten_expr().
+   Our objective/cost function that we are trying to minimise is defined within get_flatten_expr().
 What it essentially does it minimize the MSE.
-Minimizing a function which describes the MSE leads to the same solution as minimizing a root mean squared error (RMSE) function.
-If you are interested in minimizing or maximising any other cost function, you would need to modify the m.setObjective() function.
+Minimising a function which describes the MSE leads to the same solution as minimising a root mean squared error (RMSE) function.
+If you are interested in minimising or maximising any other cost function, you would need to modify the m.setObjective() function.

 * `solution = np.array([m.getVars()[i].x for i in range(N)])`